 You may have heard scallions called green onions or bunching onions.
 Their scientific name is Allium fistulosum, and they have white and green stalks.
 They don’t form bulbs like traditional onions, and you can chop them up and eat them raw or cook them in a large variety of dishes.
 In traditional Asian cuisine, scallions are one of the last things added to stir-fries so they retain their crunchiness.

 But, how do you go about growing scallions in your home garden?
 You can grow them both indoors and outdoors, and they’re excellent for novice gardeners.
-If you’re considering growing scallions, we’ll briefly touch on the history of this versatile onion before diving into how you set up the perfect growing conditions below.
+If you’re considering growing green onions, we’ll briefly touch on the history of this versatile onion before diving into how you set up the perfect growing conditions below.

-Growing Scallions – A Brief History
+A Brief History of Growing Scallions

 The scallion has a rich history that dates back over 5,000 years to ancient Egypt.
 They grew wild in several different regions, and they claim the title as one of the earliest cultivated crops because they were easy to grow, lasted a long time, were easy to transport, and they thrive in different climates and soil types.
 Scallions and onions in general could help stave off dehydration, and you can dry them to preserve them.

 Scallions had an important role to play for food, but it was also popular in medicine, art, and mummification.
 They symbolized eternity in ancient Egyption culture, and it wasn’t uncommon for pharaohs to have onions placed in their eye sockets after they died.
 Today, the scallion is a popular vegetable throughout the world for its versatility.
 You’ll find people harvesting and growing green onions for restaurants and in home gardens all around the world.
 It is very easy to grow scallions.

 You can buy scallions in small bunches at the grocery store or farmer’s market.
 Growing green onions is just as easy as buying them.